benmajor/jQuery-Touch-Events/README.md

 + **`tapmove`**
 Fired as soon as the user begins moving their finger on an element (or moving their mouse, for desktop environments).
 + **`tap`**
 This event is fired whenever the user taps and releases their finger on the target element.
-Caution should be observed when using this event in conjunction without tap events, especially ``doubletap``.
+Caution should be observed when using this event in conjunction with tap events, especially ``doubletap``.
 This event will be fired twice when ``doubletap`` is used, so it is recommended to use ``singletap`` in this case.
 + **`singletap`**
 Unlike ``tap`` this event is only triggered once we are certain the user has only tapped the target element a single time.
 This will not be triggered by ``doubletap`` or ``taphold``, unlike ``tap``.
 Since we need to run some tests to make sure the user isn't double tapping or holding a tap on the target element, this event is fired with a short delay (currently of 500 milliseconds).
 + **`doubletap`**